Prayer I Believe

 This Holy Spirit gives leadership in our lives to always do what is right and what God wants.

 Therefore, through this prayer, God’s people are indirectly invited to acknowledge the presence of the gift of the Holy Spirit in their lives.
-It is through the presence of the Holy Spirit that God’s people do what is pleasing to God.
+Through the presence of the Holy Spirit, God’s people do what pleases God.

 Furthermore, the meaning of the I Believe prayer includes believing in the eternal life promised by God.
-Because in this part of the prayer it is clearly stated that:
+Because in this part of the prayer, it is clearly stated:

 So that by saying this prayer, God’s people will indirectly believe in eternal life as promised by God in the Bible and His Word.